Clematis 'Multi Blue'

 - Shade the base with perennials or small shrubs

-A unique blue flower.
+Clematis 'Multi Blue' boasts large unique blue flowers.
 This is a cross of Clematis orientalis and Clematis intricata.

 Nature Attraction: Butterflies